Herpolsheimer's: In popular culture

 Herpolsheimer's was also featured in the 2004 film The Polar Express.
 The boy had a picture from Herpolsheimer's of himself ripping the fake beard off the store's Santa Claus.
-Later, as the boy is riding the train to the North Pole, the know-it-all exclaims "Hey, Herpolsheimer's!
+Later, as the boy is riding the train to the North Pole, the know-it-all exclaims "Hey, look everybody, Herpolsheimer's!
 Herpolsheimer's!" as the train passes the store in what is presumably downtown Grand Rapids.
 The children aboard the train admire the store's window displays as they pass, with the boy smirking at an obviously animatronic Santa placing presents in one display.

 Herpolsheimer's produced a series of advertising cards in 1921 which featured pictures of notable baseball players of the time.
 Long thought to be legendary, a trove of cards was discovered housed in a Band-Aid box in a 2019 estate sale.
 The cards came to auction in 2023.
 The Babe Ruth card realized over $154,000.
 37 other cards sold for as much as $3,400.